 Communities in Nature Webinars

 Held between May 2016 and January 2017, the Communities in Nature Webinars were an online training opportunity to help botanic gardens to grow their social role.
+There are five webinars in total:

 #1: Ian Edwards from Royal Botanic Garden Edinburgh: Making your garden accessible